deejaygraham/sketchnoting-for-developers/draft.md

 #Meanwhile

-Graphic Recording and Visual Facilitation
+Graphic Recording and Visual Facilitation in the 70s right up to today Rachel Smith
-Rachel Smith
 Jeannel King
+biggest of information radiators

+and on back into history - cave paintings and leonardo.

 #Examples
 Rohde